Eurovision Song Contest 2005: Presenters

 The hosts of the Eurovision Song Contest in Kyiv were television presenter Maria "Masha" Efrosinina and DJ Pavlo "Pasha" Shylko.
 Previous winner Ruslana returned to the stage in Kyiv to perform in the interval act and to interview the contestants backstage in the 'green room'.
+Ruslana was also intended to be a presenter for the show, but was pulled out before the contest for numerous reasons, including her poor English skills.
 The Ukrainian boxers Vitali and Wladimir Klitschko opened the televoting, while a special trophy was presented to the winner by Ukraine's president, Viktor Yushchenko.

 Publicity

 An official CD and DVD was released and a new introduction was an official pin set, which contains heart-shaped pins with the flags of all thirty-nine participating countries.
 The EBU also commissioned a book "The Eurovision Song Contest – The Official History" by British/American author John Kennedy O'Connor to celebrate the contest's fiftieth anniversary.
 The book was presented on screen during the break between songs 12 and 13 (Serbia and Montenegro, Denmark).
 The book was published in English, German, French, Dutch, Swedish, Danish and Finnish.

-During the semi final, there were a few sound faults, most notably during the Norwegian song, shortly after the intro and also during the Irish song.
-These were not fixed for the DVD release.

-Participating countries

-Thirty-nine countries participated in the 2005 contest.
-Hungary returned to the contest after a six-year absence, last competing in 1998.
-Bulgaria and Moldova competed in the contest for the first time.

-Returning artists
+Contest overview

 Semi-final

 The semi-final was held on 19 May 2005 at 21:00 (CET).
 25 countries performed but all 39 participants voted.